Skip to main content

 Abstract

-Plaque in honor of Dr. Charles D. Spivak, founder of the Jewish Consumptives' Relief Society (JCRS).
+Mischa Elman performing for patients at the Jewish Consumptives' Relief Society's (JCRS) Mary Harris Auditorium.
 The JCRS was a sanatorium for tuberculosis patients that was founded in 1904 by a group of immigrant Jewish workingmen along with the support of several leading physicians and rabbis in Denver, Colorado.
-It was located on West Colfax Avenue just outside Denver.
+The sanatorium was located on West Colfax Avenue just outside of Denver.

 Item